lnicastro/SatSkyMap/README.md

 `sat_skymap` requires as input:
 1. a TLE file (*first or last command-line argument*),
 2. the observer position (geodetic Lon, Lat, Alt),
+3. the (circular) region center (RA, Dec - J2000 - can be omitted if geodetic position used as reference),
-3. the (circular) region RA/Dec (J2000) and search radius,
+4. the region search radius,
-4. date/time.
+5. reference date-time.

 Invoke the tool without parameters to see predefined parameters and example.
 Use the `-h` switch for help: